Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The mth-Order Projection and Centroid Bodies

-We now list properties concerning the centroid body.
-Our first step is to determine the behavior of the higher-order centroid body under linear transformations. \begin{proposition} Let $T\in GL_n(\R).$ For $\hid \in \mathbb{N}$ and a compact set $L\subset \Rnhi$ with positive volume, one has
+We now list properties concerning the $m$-th centroid body operator $\G$, whose definition is given in Definition~\ref{def:mth_centroid}.
+Our first step is to determine the behavior of $\G L$ under linear transformations. \begin{proposition} Let $T\in GL_n(\R).$ For $\hid \in \mathbb{N}$ and a compact set $L\subset \Rnhi$ with positive volume, one has

 \end{proposition} \begin{proof} The result follows from the definition.
 Indeed, from \eqref{eq:cen_hi}, one has

 \end{proof}